Nearsightedness, also known as myopia, is on the rise. To reverse that trend and protect their vision, kids need plenty of outdoor time.

 The number of Americans who are nearsighted has nearly doubled over the past 50 years, with the condition now affecting more than 41% of the population.
-That’s causing concern among physicians and other health professionals.
+This is causing concern among physicians and other health professionals.

-“We used to think that nearsightedness, or myopia, in children wasn’t a big deal because it could be corrected by wearing eyeglasses or contact lenses,” said Donald Fong, MD, MPH, an ophthalmologist and researcher who is director of myopia prevention and control for Kaiser Permanente in Southern California.
+“We used to think that nearsightedness, or myopia, wasn’t a major concern because it could be corrected with glasses or contact lenses,” said Bobeck Modjtahedi, MD, an ophthalmologist and researcher who is director of myopia prevention and control for Kaiser Permanente in Southern California.

-Myopia occurs when the eye grows too long from front to back.
-That causes the eye to focus light in front of the retina instead of on the retina.
-As a result, people with myopia have a hard time seeing things that are far away.
+Nearsightedness, also known as myopia, occurs when the eye grows too long from front to back.
+This causes the eye to focus light in front of the retina instead of on the retina.
+As a result, people with nearsightedness have a hard time seeing things that are far away.

-Myopia usually begins in childhood between the ages of 6 and 12 and often continues to progress throughout the teen years, while the eyes are still growing.
-When myopia becomes severe, the layers of the eye become so thin that they can tear.
+Nearsightedness usually begins in childhood between the ages of 6 and 12 and often progresses throughout the teen years, while the eyes are still growing.
+When nearsightedness becomes severe, the layers of the eye become so thin that they can tear.

-While some children inherit myopia from their parents, environmental factors play a more significant role in determining who will become nearsighted.
-The main culprit is too little outdoor time.
-Too much time spent on screens and other “near-work activities” may also be a cause.
+While some children inherit nearsightedness from their parents, environmental factors play a more significant role in determining who will become nearsighted.
+One factor is too little outdoor time.
+Too much time spent on screens and other activities at short distances such as reading, writing, and homework may also be a cause.

-To reduce children’s risk of developing myopia, Dr. Fong has a simple solution: Get kids outside.
+Before vision problems develop, Dr. Modjtahedi has a simple solution: Get kids outside.

-“Children need to spend at least 2 hours outside every day to reduce their risk of developing myopia,” he said.
-Exposure to natural light when kids are outdoors has been shown to significantly decrease their risk of myopia.
+“We should aim to have children spend at least 2 hours a day outdoors to decrease their risk of becoming nearsighted,” he said.
+Exposure to natural light when kids are outdoors has shown to significantly decrease their risk of developing nearsightedness.